demhademha/tweak-development-guide/chapter-1.md

 # setting everything up
-## So you've read the [intro](https://github.com/demhademha/tweak-development-guide/blob/master/intro.md) and you've made it to the first chapter! well done!
+## So you've read the [intro](https://github.com/demhademha/tweak-development-guide/blob/master/intro.md) and you've made it to the first chapter!
+Well done!
-## let's get started already!
+## Let's get started already!
 # what we'll do in this chapter
 * Install a terminal application
 * Install a file manager